 Convertible notes are carried at fair value.
-The valuation at balance date was based on an exit price established by reference to significant observable units (level 2 under AASB 13), being the note paid shortly after balance date to extinguish the liability (refer note 15).
+This valuation at balance date was based on an exit price that established by reference to significant observable inputs (level 2 under AASB 13), being the amount paid shortly after balance date to extinguish the liability (refer note 14).